pytorch/pytorch/docs/source/notes/cuda.rst

 ~~~~~~~~~~~~~

 NCCL versions 2.9.6 or later allow collectives in the graph.
-Approaches that capture an :ref:`entire backward pass<full-iteration-capture>`
+Approaches that capture an :ref:`entire backward pass<whole-network-capture>`
 are a viable option, but need three setup steps.

 1. Disable DDP's internal async error handling::